-*The Mimir Emerging Artistsâ€™ concert on July 10 will feature performances by three pre-formed groups, representing the Sibelius Academy (Helsinki), the Indiana University Jacob School of Music, and the University of Houston Moores School of Music.
+The Mimir Emerging Artists’ concert on July 16 will feature performances by three pre-formed groups, representing the Sibelius Academy (Helsinki), DePaul University, Chicago, and the Australian National Academy of Music, Melbourne.
 They have been chosen through highly competitive international audition process and will be mentored online through the Festival by our outstanding Mimir professional artists.

 Since its beginning in 1998, Mimir has presented over 150 exceptional concerts by our renowned Mimir Artists, and we have mentored some 350 talented young Emerging Artists.
-Expanding our programming in 2013, we added a second week-long festival in Australia in 2013 further enhances Mimirâ€™s international reputation as a leading venue for chamber music performance and instruction.
+Expanding our programming in 2013, we added a second week-long festival in Australia, further enhancing Mimir’s international reputation as a leading venue for chamber music performance and instruction.